 Parent Education and Family Stabilization Course – “Parenting After Divorce”

 Florida Parent Education and Family Stabilization Class – “Parenting After Divorce”.
+Approved by the Florida Department of Family and Children

 Welcome to The Alternative Dispute Resolution Academy(ADRA) “Parenting After Divorce” Course.
 We appreciate you choosing The Alternative Dispute Resolution Academy (ADRA) to complete the Florida Parenting Class Requirement.
 The “Parenting After Divorce” online class is approved by the Florida Department of Children and Family (DCF).
 Completion of this course will satisfy Florida County Courts requirement.